Weapon Possession Lawyer

 It is an offence in Canada to possess a weapon for a purpose dangerous to the public’s peace or for the purpose of committing a criminal offence.

-Daniel Brown is a lawyer with extensive experience defending weapon possession cases.
+Daniel Brown and his team of criminal defence lawyers have extensive experience defending weapon possession cases.

 Frequently Asked questions about weapons possession charges: